Monitor Cluster PowerShell API Cmdlets

 PowerShell Cmdlets Overview

 - Invoke-CUQuery.
-Queries the monitor in-memory database for the current state and displays the data in the PowerShell session.
+Queries the monitors' in-memory database for the current state and displays the data in the PowerShell session.

 - Export-CUQuery.
-Queries the monitor in-memory database and exports the results to a JSON or CSV file.
+Queries the monitor's in-memory database and exports the results to a JSON or CSV file.

 - Get-CUVendorVMs.
 Returns all machines under a specific folder path.
 This folder path is the property of a ControlUp extension, such as Horizon, CVAD, Azure, or AWS).

 Step 1: Import the Module to your PowerShell Session

 Before you can start using the cmdlets, import the